-The first command that we had to make for our program was a generate-anchor function.
+The generate-anchor function is one of the first commands that a user will be able to use within CrossDoc.
 This function is used to distinguish between comments that were created as well as making sure that the comments are separated by an anchor symbol of our choosing.
 This symbol will be shown as a unique character, followed by a unique identification number.
 The plan is to use the git to generate a commit identification number followed by some pound signs to hide the user who made the comment.